dy/sprae/readme.md

 <!--
 #### `:value="value"`

-Bind (2-way) value to input, textarea or select.
+Set value of an input, textarea or select.

 ```html
 <input :with="{text: ''}" :value="text" />